MuizMahdi/Algorthims-Notebook/patterns/slidingwindow/README.md

 ### Steps
 1. Establish the size of the window.
-2. Compute the result for the 1st window (from the start of the data structure).
+2. Loop through the elements of the array.
-3. Use a loop to slide the window by 1, and keep computing the result for each window.
+3. Slide the window by moving the window end pointer.
+4. Do whatever we want with the current window's elements.
+5. Slide the window by moving the window start pointer.

+## 2. Dynamically-sized sliding windows
+Useful for finding the **largest** or **smallest** contiguous sub-array that matches some sort of condition.

 <br>

-### Pattern Template
+### Pattern Templates
+#### 1. Fixed Sized Sliding Window (averages of sub-arrays of size k)
 ```java
 /**
  * Time complexity: O(n)